 Considered one of the most challenging and stressful writing assignments a high school student encounters, the college application essay can serve as the tipping point in the application process.
-We offer a no-nonsense writing program which assures students create dynamic and unique essay responses for both the Common Application and the required, assorted college supplements.
+Our writing program helps students create dynamic and unique essay responses for both the Common Application and the required, assorted college supplements.
 On average, six one-on-one writing sessions will allow students to complete all required writing for all applications.
 Summer is the ideal time for writing and revising the college essay since students can focus their creativity and writing skills exclusively on the application prompts without the distraction of course assignments.
-Students will be the envy of their friends when they begin senior year without the stress of completing college essays while maintaining honor roll grades in the first semester of 12th grade.

-High school students usually receive assigned reading titles in June for next year’s English and/or History classes.
+High school students usually receive assigned reading titles in June for next year’s English and/or History classes—including AP courses.
 This program is devoted to close reading, analyzing, and writing related to summer reading titles.
 Sessions assure students are prepared for the level of rigor they will encounter in next year’s literary discussions and complete any written assignments associated with their school’s required reading.

 TEST PREP: SAT/ACT/SSAT/ISEE

 Test prep programs will be available for those students intending to take the SAT in August or the ACT in September.
 Practice Tests, test taking strategies and mastery of timed writings are an essential part of the program.
 Those students considering application to private schools should enroll in the SSAT or ISSE test prep.
 Sessions are taught by experienced test prep and Advanced Placement teachers.